 In addition to the previously mentioned strengths of eventbased cameras, there are limitations, such as the lack of color and texture information [6], [7].
 Nevertheless, these systems can complement frame-based RGB cameras with intelligent data fusion [9].
 However, compared to the fusion of Radar, camera, and Lidar, the fusion with event-based cameras is a relatively nascent field [9].
-According to [50], we can distinct between the levels "Data level (early) fusion," "Feature level (middle) fusion," and "Decision level (late) fusion."
+According to [47], we can distinct between the levels "Data level (early) fusion," "Feature level (middle) fusion," and "Decision level (late) fusion."
 On an early level, raw data is fused.
 This approach is useful when the data of the different modalities are comparable and compatible.
 Fusion on the feature level extracts features from each modality and combines them before being fed into a classifier.
 The output can be used in learning algorithms.
 In contrast, late fusion considers the detections of each sensor modality and combines them to produce a final decision.
-This optimal assignment between the object detections can, e.g., be implemented using a modified Jonker-Volgenant algorithm [51], as in the late fusion for camera and Lidar of [52].
+This optimal assignment between the object detections can, e.g., be implemented using a modified Jonker-Volgenant algorithm [48], as in the late fusion for camera and Lidar of [49].

 Several data fusion approaches for cameras have already been developed.
-First, we want to highlight the fusion approach IFCNN [53].
+First, we want to highlight the fusion approach IFCNN [50].
 This approach uses a convolutional neural network to extract distinctive image features of several image modalities and fuse them by an appropriate fusion rule.
 Finally, the fused features are reconstructed by two convolutional layers to produce the informative fusion image.
 This fusion approach is particularly noteworthy because of its generalizability: In their experiments, the authors have achieved impressive results in fusing various types of images, such as multi-focus, infrared-visual, multi-modal medical, and multi-exposure images.
 The authors [6]-[9] also fused the separately extracted features of event-based and RGB images generated from a perspective with ego-motion.
 Here, [9] chose a voxel grid to represent event-based data and extracted their features.
-After applying the homography transformation from event-based to the RGB camera, the features were fused and fed as input to a RetinaNet [54] for object detection.
+After applying the homography transformation from event-based to the RGB camera, the features were fused and fed as input to a RetinaNet [51] for object detection.
 The dataset used was also recorded from a moving vehicle.
-In addition, [9] experimented with image reconstruction using the method proposed in [55] with the result of high computation costs.
+In addition, [9] experimented with image reconstruction using the method proposed in [52] with the result of high computation costs.
 They also performed an early fusion and detection by combining the RGB and event voxels.
-Furthermore, a late fusion between event-based and RGB cameras was developed by [10].
-The authors used DBSCAN [37] clustering as a detector for the event-based camera and RetinaNet [54] for the RGB camera.
-Last but not least, the approach VistaGPT of [56] is based on large language models and could divide and recombine the complete perception pipeline, allowing a novel matrix hybrid form of all mentioned fusion levels.
+Last but not least, a late fusion between event-based and RGB cameras was developed by [10].
+The authors used DBSCAN [37] clustering as a detector for the event-based camera and RetinaNet [51] for the RGB camera.
 Nevertheless, there is still a lack of knowledge about the detection performance of early and late fusion between a stationary event-based and RGB camera in the domain of ITS with real data under adverse weather conditions.